3 Ways Communicating Well Can Improve Physical Intimacy

 2. Partner with Your Spouse

 One flesh is more than just “on the same team.”
 It means you can’t do this without the other person.
 Marriage is not meant to be done by one.
 It takes two.
 Work together on stuff.
 Share everything.
 Talk about everything, and I mean EVERYTHING: money, responsibilities, work, children, calendars, dreams, sex.
+Believe it or not, this will greatly improve physical intimacy in your marriage.

 When you begin working (or living) independently of one another, you start doing your own thing, which gives greater opportunity for misunderstandings.
 Hidden information (even if not intentionally hidden), when revealed, can create hurts and problems.